 how to draw Anime art

-The Ultimate step-by-step beginners guide to drawing anime art
+The Ultimate step-by-step beginners guide to Getting started with anime art

-I’m Juha Ekman, and I’m here to help you get started with anime & manga art, make you more confident with your art skills and teach you new drawing techniques to get your creativity to another level.
+I’m Juha Ekman a.k.a Okuha, and I’m here to help you get started with anime & manga art, make you more confident with your art skills and teach you new drawing techniques to get your creativity to another level.
 Do you imagine what anime & manga art combined with confidence in your skills can give you?
 That’s what I’m here to help you discover.

 I have been drawing for years already and went through an incredible transformation from traditional artist to becoming a digital artist.
 It wasn’t easy for sure and we all start from zero.
 So if you’re feeling behind – don’t worry.
 I’ll give you a fast start to anime art and how to draw digitally.
 I think we should start with, what is digital art and move to anime & manga art from there?